sekwiatkowski/awesome-ai-services/README.md

 - What are their types?
 - How often is each of these entities mentioned?

-Supported entity types:
+Supported entity types: commercial items, dates, events, locations, organizations, persons, quantities, other types, titles
-- commercial items
-- dates
-- events
-- locations
-- organizations
-- persons
-- quantities
-- other types
-- titles

 ### Google Cloud Natural Language
 [Overview](https://cloud.google.com/natural-language/docs/reference/rest/v1/Entity)